Find The Best Addiction Treatment Centers in Orange County

 Too many California residents have been stricken by the extreme consequences of drug use.
 There were close to 4,800 new diagnoses of HIV in California alone in 2017.
 Many of these diagnoses were attributed to injection drug use (IDU).
 4 Among females, more than 1/5 of the new diagnoses were the result to of IDU.
 4

 There were also 103 new cases of acute hepatitis C and a close to 319,0000 people living with the disease in the state in 2017 .4

 Overdose accounted for nearly 40% of all accidental deaths in Orange County in 2018, and of the 369 suicides in the OC that year, 61 involved drug overdose.5

-A great rehab program will offer unique services to the people it serves, catering to each individual separately.
+A great rehab program in Orange County will offer unique services to the people it serves, catering to each individual separately.
 Programs that can accommodate the patient’s full spectrum of needs (such as those that treat co-occurring mental health disorders) provide a good, solid foundation for long-term recovery.

 Treatment programs for addiction are tailored, based in part on the primary drug of abuse and the presence of any other mental disorders.
 Other factors that will play into a treatment plan include the patient’s history of drug use, prior rehab stays, how long the patient can devote to treatment, and personal preference.
 Great rehabs will take all of these issues (and more) into consideration when creating the right treatment plan for you.
 The treatment process may involve one or more of the following levels of care: